parthdiwane/Reemas-AI/README.md

 # AI-Political-Fact-Checker-
-A program that uses the google gemini API in order to detect whether or not politcal figures are telling the truth.
+A program that uses the Google Gemini API in order to detect whether or not politicians are telling the truth.